openlmi/openlmi-doc/doc/openlmi-tools/shell/instances.rst

 ^^^^^^^^^^^^^^^^^^^
 LMIShell can perform synchronous method call, which means, that the LMIShell is able to synchronously wait for a Job object to change its state to `Finished` state and then return the job's return parameters.

+Most of the implemented methods in OpenLMI providers are *asynchronous* methods, which means that user can execute such method and do other desired actions while waiting for the result(s).

-LMIShell can perform the synchronous method call, if the given method returns a object of following
+LMIShell can perform the synchronous method call, if the given method returns a object of following classes:

-classes:
+* :py:class:`LMI_SELinuxJob`
 * :py:class:`LMI_StorageJob`
 * :py:class:`LMI_SoftwareInstallationJob`
 * :py:class:`LMI_SoftwareVerificationJob`